vincenthend/mokue/readme.md

 # Mokue 🍰

 We are also introducing a simple mock server to optionally use with the proxy configuration.
-Mokue is a mock server designed specially for SPACE Proxy Configurations.
-Mokue will act as some kind of a proxy server to determine which server should the request go

 ### How to get it?